 The conditions attached to the Second Memorandum in 2012 required unemployment benefits to be reduced by 22 percent, while eligibility criteria were tightened and the duration of benefits reduced (European Commission, 2012).
 Social protection measures, including minimum income guarantees and extension of benefits to long-term unemployed or new entrants to the labour market, were proposed but were stalled by limited financial resources (Papatheodorou and Adams, 2015).
 Consequently, most young people remained excluded from social protection, while the role of the family in protecting its young members was undermined, with almost 60 percent of families ‘struggling’ as early as 2011.

 With so little social protection for young people or long-term unemployed, labour market reforms were seen, even by centre-right politicians, as ending a mechanism that compensated inadequate social welfare.
-Members of parliament from both the conservative New Democracy and social-democratic PASOK criticized the inappropriateness of the reforms and their effects on their electorate (Contiades, 2012).
+Members of parliament from both the conservative New Democracy and social-democratic PASOK criticized the inappropriateness of the reforms and their effects on their electorate (Κοντιάδης, 2012).
 A labour market expert at the National Centre for Social Research (EKKE) explained that ‘the limited political will, and progress made, towards welfare reform was linked to the absence of a national minimum guaranteed income that could legitimize politicians pursuing labour market reforms’.

 Trade unions took a militant stance, mobilizing young workers and expressing public discontent.
 During 2011 alone, seven national strikes were organized against labour and welfare reforms, public sector cuts and austerity (Katsoridas and Lampousaki, 2013: 12).
 In 2014 the Communist Youth of Greece organized rallies in Athens and Thessaloniki in response to pay cuts for those aged under 25 and to raise awareness about the exploitative character of employment and training programmes targeting young people.
 Consensual reforms through social dialogue have been inhibited, with the communist-led PAME accusing GSEE of betraying young workers’ rights by negotiating wage and non-wage reductions with employers and by agreeing short-term and low-paid employment programmes for young people.
 As early as 2011 the EU pointed to the slow implementation of labour market reform in Greece, urging politicians to take ownership of the programme and overcome sectional and clintelistic networks (European Commission, 2011).
 There was evident discomfort by some Greek social actors, mainly large employers, over the slow pace of reform and the inability of governments to implement structural reforms.
 A respondent from SEV (Hellenic Federation of Enterprises) stated that ‘the implementation of reforms has been rather slow due to the negative effects of party politics, clientelism, lack of political will and delay’.
 Some scholars (Featherstone, 2011; Ladi, 2014) also point out that the ‘logic of appropriateness’, the degree of compatibility between external pressure for reforms and domestic values and ideas, was problematic and low in Greece, preventing politicians from implementing reforms.